-Prior to a successful kill, every vauna bowhunter must learn "the two Ps". practice and patience.
+Prior to a successful kill, every young bowhunter must learn "the two Ps", practice and patience.
 Practical Pointers You will save a lot of money if you buy any wool clothing you need for the kids at the thrift shop until they stop growing.
-Buy clothes that are comfortable, Look for greens, grays, browns, and other colors that are tonally correct.
+Buy clothes that are comfortable.
+Look for greens, grays, browns, and other colors that are tonally correct.
 Deet.
-A weaker version of the Deet von wear is available at Wal-Mart.
+A weaker version of the Deet you wear is available at Wal-Mart.
 Buy a bunch.
 LaCrosse makes boots for kids.
 These are a definite must.
+Bugsuits are a must for the bestdressed warm weather hunters of any age.
+Buy your young outdoors person their own inexpensive camera.
+Recommended "first blood" is javelina in South Texas.